 Spiced Lentil Shiro Wat with Berbere and Niter Kibbeh

 A hearty Ethiopian stew made from ground chickpeas and lentils simmered with berbere spices and infused with clarified spiced butter called niter kibbeh.
-This african-inspired vegan (vegan) ready in about 50 minutes pairs chickpea flour, red lentils, berbere spice blend for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
+This ethiopian-inspired vegan (vegan) ready in about 50 minutes pairs chickpea flour, red lentils, berbere spice blend for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
 Each serving lands at about 270 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients